open-xml-templating/docxtemplater/README.md

 User contributed modules :

--	Chart Module using the syntax: `{$chart}` , user contributed https://github.com/prog666/docxtemplater-chart-module (v2 module)
+-	Chart Module using the syntax: `{$chart}` , user contributed https://github.com/prog666/docxtemplater-chart-module (compatible with v2 only)
--	Hyperlink module using the syntax: `{^link}`, https://github.com/sujith3g/docxtemplater-link-module (v2 module)
+-	Hyperlink module using the syntax: `{^link}`, https://github.com/sujith3g/docxtemplater-link-module (compatible with v2 only)

 Professional Support
 --------------------